bwaidelich/Wwwision.Snippets/README.md

 # Wwwision.Snippets
-Simple Flow package for managing templated snippets that can be used for email templates etc. Multi-tenant capable
+Simple Flow package for managing templated snippets that can be used for email templates etc. Multi-tenant capable.

+## WIP

+This is still work in progress, stay tuned.